 In rare cases, a left-turn accident can happen due to a manufacturing or maintenance error in a vehicle.
 In that situation, the party who created or worked on the car may be at fault for the accident.

-What Costs Can I Recover After a Left-hand Turn Accident?
+Costs You Can Recover After a Left-Hand Turn Accident

 If you were not at fault for your left-hand turn accident, you can recover for losses like: